muhamuttaqien/kml-ai/README.md

 # kml_ai
 This is visualization of KML files for road damage detection by AI tech, detecting material damages by computer-vision-based technique.
-Color points indicate the road damage according to its severivity level.
+Color points indicate the road damage according to its severity level.

 <br>